ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/multiple-databases.markdown

 **Note:** You can access the **Studio** for the specified database by browsing to: http://localhost:8080/databases/northwind

-From the client API, you can create (if it doesn not exist) database in following way (more methods [here](../../client-api/commands/how-to/create-delete-database)):
+From the client API, you can create (if it does not exist) database in following way (more methods [here](../../client-api/commands/how-to/create-delete-database)):

 {CODE multiple_databases_2@Server\Configuration/MultipleDatabases.cs /}